Make hooks in your kitchen

 Where do the wild things grow?

 Imagine an early sun rises across your morning.
-Before you reach for the kettle, you notice a handful of seedlings have sprung up overnight.
+As you reach for the kettle, you notice a handful of seedlings have sprung up overnight.

 Before you know it, a vision of fragrant, green abundance appears in the form of a suspended herb garden.
 Not outside in a window box, courtyard or garden, but right under your nose – inside your kitchen window!